-4.7.1 Aggregate specimens shall be tested in sets of two or three for each aggregate to be evaluated.
-For control purposes, two positions of the specimen wheel shall be filled with two specimens made from a standard aggregate.
-The aggregate shall be of a uniform texture that will give consistent results for many years.
+5.7.1 Aggregate specimens shall be tested in sets of two or three for each aggregate to be evaluated.
+For control purposes, two positions on the specimen wheel shall be filled with a standard aggregate.
+The aggregate shall be of a uniform texture that will provide consistent results for many years of use as a standard aggregate.

-4.7.2 Adjustments to the polish value for a given run of the wheel shall be made by comparing the polish value of the standard sample to the polish value of the run.
+5.7.2 Adjustments to the polish value for a given run of the wheel shall be made by comparing the polish value of the standard sample to the polish value of the run.
 The following formula shall be used:

-Adjusted PSV = $$\frac{BPN_s \times BPN{ea}}{BPN{es}}$$
+Adjusted PSV = $\frac{BPN_s \times BPN{ea}}{BPN{es}}$